-Is your little child achy and feverish with the flu?
+Is your little child achy and feverish with influenza, otherwise known as the flu?
 The bad news: There's no pill or syrup that will cure the flu.
 You just need time to let your child's body fight it off naturally.

 The good news: Although you can't magically make the flu go away, you can make your child more comfortable while her body fights the virus.